 There are so many choices of ice cream and sorbets, that are all freshly made in-house.
 The ice cream case is filled with colors and texture like a Tiffany’s jewelry case without the armed guard.
 Most well-heeled patrons can hardly decide, pointing, discussing and trying small spoonfuls.
 Not me.

 I always have Tahitian Vanilla, full of tiny crunchy seeds and I always have three "boules."
 Next comes the chocolate sauce, Valhrona of course, just the right temperature, not too hot just perfectly warm, served with a small pot filled with extra sauce.
+The whipped cream is from Normandy and piped onto the sundae by a bright red, hand-operated, vintage cream dispenser that makes a perfect but not too perfect rosette on the top.

 The Isle St. Louis is like the Nantucket of Paris.
 One of the ancient islands in the middle of the Seine, with Notre Dame at its tip and many picturesque bridges connecting it to the Left and Right Banks, its narrow streets are quaint and relatively free of traffic, with a concentration of shops and galleries; therefore, it tends to be much populated by Americans, who don’t seem to have been discouraged either by the metro strike or by the plunging dollar from flocking there.